 Most people want a great smile.
 Have you ever been around a group of bubbly people, and suddenly you started to feel giddy, too?
-This could be the result of a contagious smile.
+This could be the result of a contagious grin.
 In the same way that yawning can make other people yawn, smiling can make others smile.

 In a Harvard study covered at NPR, we learn that smiling does not just affect the people you interact with, but it can affect friends of friends, too.
 When you are the center of attention and talking to multiple people, the waves of happiness are the strongest.